-This document is the 1st version of the deliverable D8.4 - Data Management Plan.
+This document is the 2nd version of the deliverable D8.4 - Data Management Plan.
 The aim of this deliverable is to provide information on how the FAIR (Findable, Accessible, Interoperable, Reusable) data requirement will be satisfied in the data created during TROMPA.

 This deliverable contains the Data Management Plan (D8.4), a deliverable that belongs to WP8 of the project, devoted to project coordination.
-This document contains its first version (M6) and is designed as a living document that will be updated along the project, in M18 and M36 respectively.
+This document contains its 2nd version (M18) and is designed as a living document that that it's final version will be submitted at the end of the project(M36).
 We describe here the procedure used in the project to handle the data collected and generated during the project, following the Horizon 2020 online manual.